Foltz-Lab/Finding_eML/README.md

 - If protein data is present and needs to be added to the classifier run, `--protein` should be flagged and `--protein_suffix` is required to replace `-TotalSeqC` to get format of `CD16ADT`.
 - Each step of execution can also be run separately using the **[interactive execution](https://finding-eml.readthedocs.io/en/latest/interactive.html)** method.
 - Reference data and protein file are already included in the package. `--protein_file`, `--ref_model`, `--ref_adata` need to be called as shown in the example run (`/app/…`).
+- The classifier typically subsets the data to ~4,000 genes for classification.
+To retain all genes, transfer the NK_type column from the classified output back onto your original, full-gene AnnData object (matching on cell barcode).

 ---